Stout 2-AT Pullman: Operational history

-The aircraft were put into service for the newly formed Ford Air Transport Service in 1925.
-The first 2-AT was built at the Stout factory in Dearborn and called the "Maiden Detroit".
+The aircraft were put into service with the newly formed Ford Air Transport Service in 1925.
+The first 2-AT was built at the Stout factory in Dearborn, Michigan, and named the Maiden Detroit.
 The aircraft was outfitted with a nickel-plated Liberty engine bought from a trophy case at the Marmon assembly plant.
-The other aircraft in the fleet were also 2-AT's, named "Maiden Dearborn I, II, III and IV".
+The other aircraft in the fleet were also 2-ATs, named Maiden Dearborn I, Maiden Dearborn II, Maiden Dearborn III and Maiden Dearborn IV.
 Initially the aircraft were for Ford's company use.
-The first scheduled commercial flights in America were begun when The "Maiden Detroit" flew 1,000 lb of freight between factories in Detroit and Chicago on April 14, 1925.
+The first scheduled commercial flights in the United States began when the Maiden Detroit flew 1,000 lb of freight between factories in Detroit, Michigan, and Chicago, Illinois, on April 14, 1925.

-Ford Air Transport served routes between Chicago, Detroit and Cleveland.
+Ford Air Transport served routes between Chicago, Detroit, and Cleveland, Ohio.

-The "Maiden Detroit" entered Contract Air Mail service on February 15, 1926.
-The aircraft flew from Detroit to Cleveland with the first commercial transport of air mail.
-The routes would be known as CAM-6 (Detroit to Cleveland), and CAM-7 (Detroit to Chicago).
+The Maiden Detroit entered contract air mail service on February 15, 1926.
+The aircraft flew from Detroit to Cleveland, making the first commercial transport of air mail.
+The U.S. Post Office Department Transcontinental Airway System routes used were CAM-6 (Detroit to Cleveland) and CAM-7 (Detroit to Chicago).

-Four aircraft were sold to Florida Airways.
-The first three were given in exchange for a stake in the airline by Henry Ford.
-One was used on CAM-10 (Atlanta to Jacksonville).
+Henry Ford gave three 2-ATs to Florida Airways in exchange for a financial stake in the airline.
+Florida Airways purchased a fourth 2-AT.
+One was used on Transcontinental Airway System route CAM-10 (Atlanta, Georgia, to Jacksonville, Florida).

-On May 18, 1926, at Argo, Illinois, a Ford Air Transport 2-AT Maiden Deaborn I was involved in the first fatal accident for a commercial US aircraft.
-The Contract Air Mail pilot crashed and was killed due to flight into poor weather conditions.
+On May 18, 1926, at Argo, Illinois, the Ford Air Transport 2-AT Maiden Dearborn I was involved in the first fatal accident for a commercial U.S. aircraft when its contract air mail pilot flight into poor weather conditions, crashed, and was killed.

-In 1928, U.S. Commerce department declared the wings to be structurally unsafe.
-All remaining 2-AT's were scrapped.
+In 1928, the United States Department of Commerce's Aeronautics Branch (the predecessor of the Federal Aviation Administration) declared the 2-AT's wings to be structurally unsafe.
+All remaining 2-ATs were withdrawn from service and scrapped.